nexendrie/rss/CONTRIBUTING.md

 Where to contribute
 -------------------

 All contributions should be made on [GitLab] (https://gitlab.com/nexendrie).
-Our packages are also on [GitHub](https://github.com/nexendrie) but just because Composer has issues with GitLab.
+Our packages are also on [GitHub](https://github.com/nexendrie) but these repositories are just mirrors.

 Coding standards
 ----------------